stefan22/rwd/resfour.md

    + javascript extensions
 - emphasis on interfaces and layouts

-### popular sites built or were built using Bootstrap
+### popular sites built or were built using Bootstrap &nbsp; :radio:

 - nba.com
 - target.com